Table of Contents

 The Positive Results Come from a Subgroup

-Per-protocol analyses are standard in clinical trials and the results are meaningful.
-However, they are inherently a subset of the full study population and can be influenced by selection bias, people who are most compliant with a device may differ from those who are not in ways that affect outcomes.
+It is worth noting that the per-protocol analysis was pre-specified in the study design, which strengthens its validity compared to a post-hoc subgroup analysis.
+The study was also well-blinded and the endpoint was objective, meaning responder bias is not a concern.
+However, per-protocol analyses are inherently a subset of the full study population and can be influenced by selection bias.
+Under this circumstance, people who are most compliant with a device may differ from those who are not and this may affect outcomes independently of the treatment.

 What Was NOT Shown